 These playroom ideas are fun but practical, with cute design details and plenty of functionality to suit all ages

-Playroom ideas that tick all the boxes in terms of creativity and entertainment can be tricky to get right, especially if you have children at different ages.
+Great playroom ideas that win in terms of creativity and entertainment but that are also practical and functional can be tricky to get right, especially if you have children at different ages.

 How do you satisfy your decor requirements with their need to scribble on everything and anything?
 How to store toys in such a way as to have a neat-looking room, but one that's accessible for them – and how to create a playroom that can grow with your children?

 Thankfully, that's where we come in: our team has a big brood of kids between us, so the playroom ideas below are written from experience.
 And we know that playrooms don't just have to be for play – like the best kids' room ideas, they can be lovely calming spaces where kids can wind down, hang out with you and, eventually, do their homework.